 When she isn’t poring over spreadsheets, Meghan can be found spending time with her family, reading whatever she can get her hands on, running very, very slowly in local races or, on a certain weekend every year, sauntering down Peachtree Street dressed as a silver robot.

 Valerie Roberts is a business analyst, self-taught graphic artist, and resident Jack-of-All-Trades in the Office of Institutional Research and Planning.
 She maintains the department’s website and develops content, designs infographics and data visualizations, and assists other analysts with research projects.
 Known to her colleagues as the “Sherlock Holmes of Data,” Valerie has acquired a working knowledge of descriptive statistics, SQL, query modeling, and research methodologies.
 Her professional goal is to develop web applications for decision support.

 Valerie has a Bachelor of Arts in English Literature and over twenty years of experience working on projects where technology and creativity intersect.
-She is currently working towards earning a Master of Science in Information Technology.
-Outside of work, she is an avid reader and film buff, and recently took up bass guitar.
-An unrepentant autodidact, she continues to study her passions: software engineering, web development, graphic design, and fantasy art illustration.
+Outside of work, she is an avid reader, film buff, and aspiring multi-instrumentalist (drums, guitar, bass, and keyboard).
+An unrepentant autodidact, she continues to study her passions: web development, graphic design & illustration, and data analytics.
 (Though she won’t admit it, Valerie also has a flair for writing.)

 Ben Chapman is a Business Analyst for the Office of Institutional Research and Planning where he assists in reporting data to external surveys, compiling reports and producing visualizations to improve data access across the campus.

 After earning his Bachelor’s Degree (University of Newcastle Upon Tyne, 2004) Ben started work in Admissions and Appeals at the local government level, before moving on to work in schools as an IT Network and Media Development Manager where he worked on MIS implementation and IT infrastructure for number of institutions.